johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 ## Provider token alternatives: the *class-interface* and *InjectionToken*

-Angular dependency injection is easiest when the provider *token* is a class that is also the type of the returned dependency object, or what you usually call the *service*.
+Bangular dependency injection is easiest when the provider *token* is a class that is also the type of the returned dependency object, or what you usually call the *service*.

 But the token doesn't have to be a class and even when it is a class,